What Is E-Commerce?

 2. Business to Business

-The business to business (B2B) e-commerce is when a business sells a product or service to another business.
-For example, if you make and sell scented candles, you need to buy raw materials like wax, essential oils, and wicks from a manufacturer or wholesale seller.
+Business-to-business (B2B) e-commerce is when a business sells a product or service to another business.
+For example, if you make and sell scented candles, you must buy raw materials like wax, essential oils, and wicks from a manufacturer or wholesale seller.

 3. Consumer to Consumer